 To keep it all chugging along is a 3,000mAh battery, but sadly the phone uses a MicroUSB port for charging instead of the more universal and versatile USB-C port.

-The Nokia 4.2 costs $199 for the 3GB RAM version and $169 for the 2GB RAM model, putting it head-to-head against the new Moto G7 Play.
-It comes in pink sand or black color options, and HMD has yet to announce whether the phone will come to the U.S., but we know it’ll be shipping to Europe in April.
+The Nokia 4.2 costs $189 for 3GB RAM and 32GB of storage, putting it head-to-head against the Moto G7 Play.
+It comes in pink sand or black color options, and it’s now available to purchase from both Amazon and Best Buy.

 The Nokia 3.2, as the name suggests, is even more affordable than the Nokia 4.2, though it does have a bigger 6.26-inch screen (also with a teardrop notch).
 The killer feature here is the 4,000mAh battery, which HMD said should keep the phone going for two full days.